albertaw/nodejs-tutorial/lesson1-setup/README.txt

 Node Package manager (npm) - allows you to download modules made by other developers and manage the packages in your projects www.npmjs.com
 $npm install packageName
 When you download a package, it will create a folder called node_modules.
-The -g flag will install the module globally
+The -g flag will install the module globally.
+Core modules do not need to be downloaded.

 core npm modules:
 http - responsible for http server